 Ready to find out more?

 The Salad Money team is here to help.
-We specialise in helping NHS and public sector workers get short-term loans of up to £1000, which they might struggle to get elsewhere without paying through the nose.
+We specialise in helping key workers get short-term loans of up to £1000, which they might struggle to get elsewhere without paying through the nose.

 Why not apply now? it only takes a couple of minutes and could make a real difference to your financial situation.
 Got a question or not sure where to start?
 Our website is packed with guidance and you can speak to a member of our team via the live chat function.